Last Updated on March 17, 2021 by Julia Wilson

 Most cats will recover from post-surgical pain, however, some will experience prolonged pain.

-Inflammation or infection of the urinary bladder, which has a number of underlying causes including stress, dehydration, holding on to urine for too long (after prolonged bad weather, or unhappy with the litter tray), diabetes, bladder stones and idiopathic (no known cause).
+Inflammation or infection of the urinary bladder, which has several underlying causes including stress, dehydration, holding on to urine for too long (after prolonged bad weather, or unhappy with the litter tray), diabetes, bladder stones and idiopathic (no known cause).

 There is a higher incidence of cystitis in female cats due to their narrower urethra, which makes it easier for bacteria from the anal region to reach the bladder.